kumaranish123/Your-IIT-Counselling-Helper/README.md

 ## Contact

-If you have any questions or feedback, feel free to reach out at `harsh.raj@iitg.ac.in`.
+If you have any questions or feedback, feel free to reach out at `21je0113@iitism.ac.in`.

 ---